jbshelton/which.gb/README.md

 Just a little Game Boy ROM which tries to determine which model/revision your device is.

-It makes use of register values at boot, "extra OAM" differences, PPU quirks, and APU quirks that differ between device revisions.
+It makes use of register values at boot, "extra OAM" differences, PPU quirks, APU quirks, and OAM DMA bus conflicts that differ between device revisions.

 ## Limitations

 It might not be perfect.
-I only had one case of someone's GB Boy Colour initializing wave RAM weird, so new GBBC detection may not be true.
+Let me know if your device is detected incorrectly!

 Currently it cannot discern between all SoC revisions.
 Devices will be reported as one of the following: